SampleEnvironment/SECoP/protocol/issues/081 dynamic descriptive data.rst

 A client might be aware of this mechanism and correctly take the value unit from the unit parameter.
-A client which is not aware of this, will just treat the value as unitless, but the user still might guess that the meaning unit parameter is the unit of the value.
+A client which is not aware of this, will just treat the value as unit less, but the user still might guess that the meaning unit parameter is the unit of the value.

 Remark: the name of the parameter may be choosen freely, however, it makes sense